chrismdp/chrismdp.github.com/_posts/2012-11-23-scenarios-are-not-acceptance-criteria.markdown

       Then Bob and Elaine are shown as brother and sister

     Scenario: Bill is the adopted father of Elaine and Bob
-    Scanario: Charlie is too young to be the father of Joe
+    Scenario: Charlie is too young to be the father of Joe

 {% endhighlight %}